beaconhillsolidarity/beaconhillsolidarity.github.io/README.md

 2. Build and serve project locally for testing
 - zola build
-- zola serve
+- zola serve (console should give you local testing address. like: 'http://127.0.0.1:1111')

-# need to add more info here
-# heatwavemag.github.io